Finding home insurance with a criminal conviction

 - Types of criminal convictions: What counts as a criminal conviction?

 - How long will a criminal conviction stay on my record?

-- What happens if I don’t disclose convictions?
+- What happens if I don’t disclose convictions to insurers?

 - Does home insurance cost more with a criminal conviction?